 Finally, the cessation of international protection results in the applicability of the Immigration Act to former beneficiaries, according to which an individual whose refugee status has ceased is entitled to a temporary residence permit without the need to present a residence visa, even though other requirements such as a travel document, accommodation, and income still apply.

 In the framework of the legal assistance provided to some of those concerned in 2016, CPR identified several shortcomings in the cessation proceedings including the lack of renewal of the residence permits while the cessation process was pending and the poor quality of the assessment conducted into the change in circumstances in the country of nationality.
 Indeed, the assessments conducted did not take into consideration the specific/individual circumstances of each person concerned as the same information was used for all persons meaning that it lacked an actual assessment of whether there was a significant and durable change in circumstances for each individual.
-Similar shortcomings were observed in 2019, in particular regarding Ukrainian subsidiary protection status holders, and overall, in 2020.
+Similar shortcomings were observed in 2019, in particular regarding Ukrainian subsidiary protection status holders, and overall, in 2020 and 2021.

 Article 43(1) Asylum Act.